Secondary Service Connection to Agent Orange Disability Claims

 There are also another nine non-cancer conditions – AL Amyloidosis, Chloracne (or similar acneform disease), Diabetes Mellitus Type 2, Hypothyroidism, Ischemic Heart Disease, Parkinsonism, Parkinson’s Disease, Peripheral Neuropathy (early-onset), and Porphyria Cutanea Tarda.

-If you served in Vietnam or other qualifying areas during specified time periods and have been diagnosed with any of the above conditions, the VA will make a presumptive determination of a service-connection between the two for purposes of a VA disability claim.
+If you served in Vietnam or other qualifying areas during specified time periods and have been diagnosed with any of the above conditions, the VA will make a presumptive determination of a service-connection between the two for a VA disability claim.

 Remember that as of January 1, 2020, Blue Water veterans are finally eligible for presumptive service connection too.